jvesper/jvesper/README.md

 - 👋 Hi, I’m @jvesper
-- 👀 I’m interested in all things software
+- 👀 I’m interested in all things software, math, and data <3
-- 🌱 I’m currently learning SQL and refreshing on Java, C, and C++
+- 🌱 I’m currently learning learning advanced SQL and database managment systems
 - 💞️ I’m looking to collaborate on anything to improve my skills
 - 📫 How to reach me jennifer.vesper@icloud.com